zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for X.224 client requests.

-   :c: The connection record for the underlying transport-layer session/flow.
+   :param c: The connection record for the underlying transport-layer session/flow.

-   :cookie: The cookie included in the request.
+   :param cookie: The cookie included in the request.

-   :flags: The flags set by the client.
+   :param flags: The flags set by the client.

 .. zeek:id:: rdp_negotiation_response
    :source-code: base/protocols/rdp/main.zeek 172 177